Compass projects lower qualifying scores for the Class of 2027

 When are National Merit Semifinalists announced?

-The Commended cutoff becomes unofficially known by the end of April.
-The lists of Semifinalists are not distributed to high schools until the end of August.
-NMSC sets a press embargo on Semifinalist announcement until mid-September, but schools are allowed to notify students before that date.
+The lists of Semifinalists will not be distributed to high schools until the end of August 2026.
+With the exception of homeschoolers, students do not receive direct notification.
+NMSC asks that schools not share the results publicly until the end of the press embargo in mid-September, but schools are allowed to notify students privately before that date.
 NMSC does not send Commended Student letters to high schools until mid-September.
-Compass will keep students updated on developments as those dates approach.
+Compass will keep students updated on developments as the dates approach.

-Do state and national percentiles indicate whether I will be a National Merit Semifinalist?
+Do state and national percentiles indicate whether a student will be a National Merit Semifinalist?

 No!
 Approximately 1% of test takers qualify as Semifinalists each year, so it is tempting to view a 99th percentile score as indicating a high enough score — especially now that College Board provides students with percentiles by state.
 There are any number of flaws that rule out using percentiles as a quick way of determining National Merit status.